leichim/ts-toggle-classes/README.md

 Simple TypeScript function for toggling one or multiple classes in HTML Elements.

 ## Usage
-Using this functions is simple.
+Using this function is simple.

 ```js
 import { ToggleClass } from "./toggle-class";